 Like all other childcare providers we follow the Early Years Foundation stage (EYFS) which builds a coherent and flexible approach to care and learning.
 Our performance was recently inspected by Ofsted and we were rated OUTSTANDING in all areas.

-We recognise that every child is an individual and we take great care in planning suitable and varied activities to meet the needs and interests of every single child.
+As a Nursery we recognise that every child is an individual and we take great care in planning suitable and varied activities to meet the needs and interests of every single child.
 These activities are reviewed daily and constantly updated.

 Our activities are based around the 7 areas of learning in the EYFS.
 Below are some few examples of how we might follow these: